Integrate Egnyte with Zero Trust Network Access

 From now on, we will call this tab the Portnox tab.

-2. In the Cloud portal top menu, click on the Applications option.
+2. In the Cloud portal top menu, click on the Zero Trust Resources option.

-4. Optional: If you have more than one SAML identity provider configured, select the identity provider in the Select an identity provider to use for this application section.
+4. Optional: If you have more than one SAML identity provider configured, select the identity provider in the Select an identity provider to use for this resource section.

-5. In the Application details section, enter an Application name and optionally a Description.
+5. In the Resource details section, enter a Resource name and optionally a Description.

 In this example, we used the name Egnyte for the new application configuration but you can use any name you like.